-- a) At what potential does hERG current first appear to activate, and how does this relate to the resting membrane potential of the oocyte when first impaled by an electrode?
-How does it relate to Erev of the fully-activated I-V relationship? - b) How does the shape of the normal I-V relationship differ from the fully-activated I-V relationship? - c) What causes the I-V relationships to deviate from simple linearity?
-Explain the basis for this difference between the Normal and Fully-Activated I-V relationships. - d) How do the biophysical properties of the mutant hERG channels differ from the wild-type channels? - e) Based on the altered biophysical properties, what part of the channel protein do you suppose harbors the mutation? - f) How would the altered properties of the mutation affect the shape of a cardiac action potential?
+- a) At what potential does hERG current first appear to activate, and how does it compare to the resting membrane potential of the oocyte when first impaled by an electrode? - b) How and why does the shape of the "normal" I-V relationship differ from the "fully-activated" I-V relationship? - c) How do the biophysical properties of the mutant hERG channels differ from the wild-type channels? - d) Based on the altered biophysical properties, what part of the channel protein do you suppose harbors each of the two mutations? - e) How would the altered properties of the mutation affect the shape and duration of a cardiac action potential? - f) IN ADDITION, answer the following two essay questions.
+Please insert in lab Report after your Discussion section (these two essays will account for 1/2 your grade for this lab exercise): - 1) Based on information revealed by the x-ray crystal structure of the KcsA bacterial K+ channel, what is the molecular basis of K+ selectivity over Na+ in this channel? - 2) Describe the origin of gating current and the structural basis of electromechanical coupling.